Skip to content

 Description

 date / timestamp Generation time.
-Unit in seconds
+Unit: seconds

 df_date_range Time range.
-Unit in seconds
+Unit: seconds

 df_source Event source.
 Includes monitor, user, system, custom, audit